wkgcass/Latte-lang/README.md

 * Lambda
 * JSON Literal
 * Read Eval Print Loop
-* scripts
+* many other features

 [LessTyping WebSite](http://lesstyping.cassite.net/)

-`LessTyping` is based on java 8. it's a hybrid of strong and weak typing.
-It's compiled to JVM byte code, and can collaborate with any java libraries.
+`LessTyping` is based on java 8. it's a hybrid of strong and weak type language.
+It's compiled to JVM byte code, and can collaborate with any java library.

 最下面有中文 ：）

 ##How to build

-`JRE 8` and `maven 3` are required.
+`JRE 8` is required.
+And use `Maven 3` to build automatically

 clone the repository, and run